 In this study, prepared for the BCBSND Caring Foundation by the NDSU Center for Social Research, the five determinants are investigated across North Dakota to offer a clearer picture of our state's overall well-being.

-Available below are PDFs of the full report, the executive summary and a helpful North Dakota demograhic snapshot:
+Available below are PDFs of the full report, the executive summary, a helpful North Dakota demograhic snapshot and a roundtable recap:

 The BCBSND Caring Foundation sought to better understand social determinants of health across North Dakota to gain valuable insights for the future.
 This data can help identify disparities and barriers that impact people’s health.
 Further, it can serve as a tool for discussion and collaboration on how to develop community-driven solutions to improve the well-being of North Dakotans.

 The findings and conclusions of this study come from North Dakota State University's Center for Social Research.
 The research unit was engaged to conduct this study, with sponsorship from the BCBSND Caring Foundation, to better understand how the five social determinants of health are impacting the ability of North Dakotans to thrive.